 Dunlop 65 Lemon Oil

 D’Addario Lemon Oil

 A Warning About Petroleum Distillates

-The Peavey and D’Addario lemon oils have a warning on their labels letting you know they contain “petroleum distillates.”
+The D’Addario lemon oil has a warning on the label letting you know it contains “petroleum distillates.”
 This means that any rags used to apply lemon oil need to air out in a well-ventilated area afterward, otherwise they can spontaneously combust.
-The Dunlop 65 lemon oil doesn’t have a warning on the bottle, but play it safe and follow the same precaution with your lemon oil rags.
+The Dunlop 65 lemon oil doesn’t have a warning on the bottle, but play it safe and follow the same precaution with any rags you use to apply it.